-Each semester, as a reward for exemplary attendance, students may exempt one (1) final exam provided the student has five (5) or less unexcused attendance transactions (including tardy to school) that semester and has a grade of 70 or above in the class he/she wants to exempt.
+Each semester, as a reward for exemplary attendance, students may exempt one (1) final exam provided the student has five (5) or less unexcused attendance transactions that semester and has a grade of 70 or above in the class he/she wants to exempt.
+Attendance transactions include full day absences, check ins or check outs, and tardy to school.